 The Clothworkers Consort of Leeds (formerly Leeds University Liturgical Choir) was formed in 2001 by Bryan White, Stephen Muir and Philip Wilby as a chamber choir which included the performance of sacred choral music in liturgical settings as one of its important aims.
 Since that time, the choir has developed into one of the finest choral ensembles in the north of England.
 The choir performs at services and gives concerts; it has also collaborated with a range of professional ensembles including Fretwork, QuintEssential Sackbut and Cornett Ensemble, Skipton Camerata and Leeds Baroque Orchestra.
-Since January 2013, the choir has been proud to be represented by

 In February 2009 the choir gave two performances of Purcell’s Dido and Aeneas to capacity audiences at Temple Newsam House.
 The opera was produced by Jack Edwards (Opera Restor’d) and the principal roles were drawn from the choir.
 In June 2009 the choir joined with Rambert Dance Company and London Musici for premiere performances of Howard Goodall’s Eternal Light at The Grand Theatre in Leeds.

 The Clothworkers Consort sponsors an annual choral composition competition, funded by the Leeds Philosophical and Literary Society.
 Winners in recent years include ‘Inscription for a wayside spring’ (Wayland Rogers, 2008) and ‘Gabriel fram Hevene-King’ (Terry Mann, 2007), the latter of which has recently been published by Oxford University Press in the collection The Holly and The Ivy: 14 Contemporary Carols.